vaginessa/blog/articles/2006/08-performance-optimization-story.md

 profiling and reading the results pointed me in the right direction.

 It’s important for a programmer to read other people’s source code.
-I’ve learn new tricks from reading the source of GooString.
+I’ve learn new tricks from reading the source of `GooString`.
 I’ve learn new tricks from reading Tcl’s implementation.
 In the end it’s much cheaper than trying to come up with those ideas on my own.